lucidsoftware/lucid-programming-competition-2024/problems/DanceCompetition/description.md

 In this case, `Alice` and `Bob` are copying each other, since they have a run of 4 moves in common (Spin - Somersault - Jump - Handstand).
 If N were set to 5 instead, they would not be copying, since there is no run of 5 identical moves between their routines.

-Given a list of dancers and their routines, return a list of all the dancers that are copying.
+Given a list of dancers and their routines, return the number of dancers that are copying.

 # Input